RichardHamp/liri-node-app/README.md

 ### spotify-this-song:

-This command searches the Spotify API for informationa about the song entered.
-It will return the following information in the terminal:
+This command searches the Spotify API for informationa about the song entered, listing up to ten examples for the song searched.
+It will return the following information in the terminal for each example:

 **Artist(s)**